EvadeBolster/TR-ban-analysis/README.md

 - Some bans are enforced by the ISPs but are not queryable by BTK and ESB APIs

 # Contributing
-The master file that should be contributed to is [undecided] please either append your changes at the end of the file or insert them alphabetically.
+The master file that should be contributed to is `yasakli_siteler.csv` please either append your changes at the end of the file or insert them alphabetically.
 If unsure please create an issue.

+# Querying
+I used v0 to make a [simple page](https://aaodz8tx4lbxfmir.vercel.app/) that can query the CSV file